h56cho/forestRK/README.md

 # forestRK
-R package that implements Forest-RK algorithm for classification problems
+R package that implements Forest-RK algorithm for classification problems.

 The package forestRK is based on: